 - Elevation +1,617 feet

 - Pet-friendly Yes.
-Dogs securely on leash, parrots firmly on shoulder.
+Dogs securely on a leash, parrots firmly on the shoulder.

 - Seasonality Year-round, although hiking through standing water in winter = cold

 Certainly, the most adorably named canyon in Utah, Little Wild Horse slot canyon is great for all the young fillies and colts in your life.
 Kids love the bizarro striations of the sandstone walls and parents love the fact that kids can run free without getting lost.
 But just to be sure, tag their ears so you know who belongs to whom.
 Hike as far as your little ones want to go then head back, or hike Bell Canyon as well and make it a loop.
 This is a non-technical slot canyon, meaning you don’t need ropes and wetsuits, but there is some scrambling and sometimes standing water to tread through.
 The trail is mostly shaded by the canyon walls so it makes a great hike for the summer but a bit chilly in winter.
 As always, never enter a slot canyon if rain is in the fore-cast.
 Flash floods happen so fast even wild horses can’t outrun them.

 To get there, make like you’re going to Goblin Valley State Park, but then don’t.
 The turnoff is two miles before the fee station.

 - Elevation +1,236 feet